Doctor in Trouble: Production

+Development

 The film was based on the book Doctor on Toast, published in 1961.
 The plot of the book focused on Dr Grymsdyke and was different from the final film.

+In March 1966 Rank announced it would make nine films with a total cost of £7.5 million of which it would provide £4 million.
+Two films were financed by Rank completely, a Norman Wisdom movie and a "doctor" comedy (Doctor on Toast which became Doctor in Trouble).
+The others were The Quiller Memorandum, Deadlier than the Male, Maroc 7, Red Hot Ferrari (never made), The Fifth Coin (never made), Battle of Britain and The Long Duel.

 The original intention was for James Robertson Justice to play two roles, Sir Lancelot Spratt and his twin-brother Captain George Spratt (a variation of the part of Captain Hogg that he had played in Doctor at Sea) – "the best part of any we'd done together" according to producer Betty Box.

 However, shortly before filming, Justice had a cerebral stroke and was rushed from his home near Inverness to Aberdeen for brain surgery.
 Justice recovered and wanted to play both roles as planned but the filmmakers decided he would be unable to do so, in part because he now had an uncontrollable tremor in his right arm.
 The part of Captain Spratt was offered to Robert Morley (who had been considered for the role of Lancelot Spratt in Doctor in the House but had wanted too much money).
 James Robertson Justice still played the smaller role of Lancelot.
 "It must have taken every ounce of energy he possessed to do it", said Box.
 "We knew he needed the money and paid him for both parts – he certainly deserved it for long and loyal service."

+Shooting

 Producer Betty Box said the film "wasn't a happy time for" her and director Ralph Thomas as they knew it "was the last movie we'd be able to make" with Justice.
 She felt Robert Morley's casting undermined the picture.
 "Situations which would have been hilarious with James were just mildly amusing with Morley, and the whole point of the piece was lost", she said.
 Despite good performances from other members of the cast, she thought "the entire project was doomed... from the day a real life surgeon said the world 'Scalpel' over dear James's unconscious bulk."

-It was Leslie Phillip's third appearance in a "Doctor" film.
+It was Leslie Phillips' third appearance in a "Doctor" film.
 He played Dr Tony Burke, the same character he played in Doctor in Love.
 In Doctor in Clover, he played Dr Gaston Grimsdyke.

 It was the first time Angela Scoular acted opposite Leslie Phillips; the two would later fall in love and marry.

 The film was in production concurrently with the first series of the Doctor in the House television series, in which Yutte Stensgaard (Eve) had a recurring role and Graham Chapman (Roddie) was one of the writers.